cgathergood/rive-use-cases/rive-google-ads/README.md

 npm run build
 ```

-The built files in `dist/` can be zipped up and uploaded to Google.
+The built files in `dist/` can be zipped up and uploaded to Google as an HTML5 ad.

 **Testing Locally:**